AdityaPrakash191/Git-Tutorial/README.md

 16. `git diff commit1 commit2` -> gives the difference of all file changes between two commits.

-17. `git commit -m "<message>" -> directly commits your request with message.
+17. `git commit -m` "<message>" -> directly commits your request with message.

 18. `git remote` -> list down all the remote connection names.

 19. Remote connection -> It help you to link two git repositories for uploading and downloading changes from each otherwise.

-20.`git remote add <name of remote > <link of the remote>` : this command helps us to add a new link to the remote repo and give a name to it.
+20. `git remote add <name of remote > < link of the remote >` : this command helps us to add a new link to the remote repo and give a name to it.

 21. `git remote rm <name of remote>` -> this command deletes a remote connection.